Temidayo24/HTML_practice/README.md

-This is my HTMl assignment from Stutern repository.
+This is my HTML assignment from Stutern repository.